supercodepoet/django-skylark/docs/gettingstarted.rst

     Are you sure you want to do this (yes/no)?

 Tell it ``yes`` again.
-Now we'll create a set of files and directories for CrunchyFrog to use.
+Now we'll create a set of files and directories for Django Skylark to use.

-And as the last bit that CrunchyFrog does, it outputs an example views.py file for you.
+And as the last bit that Django Skylark does, it outputs an example views.py file for you.

 So let's use this.
 Copy and paste that last part into ``goodies/views.py`` ::

     from django.http import HttpResponse
-    from crunchyfrog.page import PageAssembly, RequestContext
+    from skylark.page import PageAssembly, RequestContext

     def list(request):
         c = RequestContext(request, {